-I am a young professional in the field of international education.
+I am a professional in the field of international education.
 A little about how I got here:

 I always thought that I would be a teacher.
 It runs in my family, with my mother teaching and her mother before her.
 When I was 16 I got a job as a counselor at a local summer camp and I loved being with kids all day.
 During high school and then at Middlebury College, I had the opportunities to work with students in Honduras, Argentina, Costa Rica, and the Dominican Republic.
 I had a passion for Spanish, so teaching it (or English to Spanish speakers) seemed like a natural combination of my two interests.